 As mentioned above, the private CISF scheme proposed by Holtec in southeastern New Mexico grew out of DOE's very own GNEP scheme, a pro-reprocessing and pro-"advanced" reactor RD&D (Research, Development, and Deployment) scheme, that thankfully died a sudden death with the end of the Bush/Cheney administration.
 But truth be told, Holtec would like to undertake reprocessing at its CISF someday, if it could get away with it - as leaders of ELEA have revealed, as in media interviews, over the years.
 Holtec might even float the trial balloon of deploying Small Modular Nuclear Reactors at the CISF site.
-After all, it has a SMNR design/ fabrication/sales division.
+After all, it has a SMNR design/fabrication/sales division.
 Holtec pulled the bait and switch of acquiring the permanently shutdown Oyster Creek nuclear power plant, supposedly for decommissioning and irradiated nuclear fuel management purposes.
 But after a short time, Holtec then proposed to build a SMNR at Oyster Creek.
 Holtec cannot be trusted not to do so at other supposed decommissioning sites (Indian Point, NY; Palisades/Big Rock Point, MI; Pilgrim, MA), as well as at its CISF in NM.

-But truth be told, Interim Storage Partners in Andrews County, TX, 0.37 miles upstream from the NM border, would also like to reprocess irradiated nuclear fuel at its CISF, someday, if it can get away with it.
+But truth be told, Interim Storage Partners in Andrews County, TX, just 0.37 miles upstream from the NM border, would also like to reprocess irradiated nuclear fuel at its CISF, someday, if it can get away with it.
 After all, Orano (formerly Areva, formerly Cogema), the French government owned nuclear giant, is a major "partner" in Interim Storage Partners.
 Orano/Areva/Cogema is also the lead reprocessing entity in the Western world, having contaminated the Atlantic Ocean all the way to the Canadian Arctic with radioactive wastewater pollution, as well as releasing large-scale hazardous radioactive gaseous pollution onto the winds blowing across Europe.
+Orano has long been lobbying NRC (as recently as March 2020) to revise its reprocessing regulations, to make reprocessing in the U.S. that much easier to undertake.

 Although DOE is proposing a federal CISF in this RFP, the same dynamic still applies.
 DOE tends to try to congregate multiple nuclear facilities on the same "nuclear oasis" site, given the popular resistance to all things nuclear in most places nationwide.
 Wherever DOE can get an inch, it attempts to take a mile.
 WIPP in NM is another such example.
-WIPP was sold to the people of NM, against the will of many, with the false promise that if WIPP opened as a so-called "low" level radioactive waste dump (for ultra-hazardous transuranic military wastes), then NM would never be asked to become the "host" for highly radioactive wastes.
+WIPP was sold to the people of NM, against the will of many, with the false promise that if WIPP opened as a so-called "low" level radioactive waste dump (albeit for ultra-hazardous transuranic military wastes), then NM would never be asked to become the "host" for highly radioactive wastes.